AssafBarNatan/SP500-clustering/README.md

 ### Data Processing

-We made various adjustments to the closing prices before making our illustrations.
+To make it easier to interpret our data, we made the following adjustments.

 * Normalizations:
     * We initially normalized our data with respect to the $L^2$ norm.
     * We ultimately decided that rate of return (ROR) makes more sense, given the nature of our data.